ACE-Genomics/wxspipe/README.md

 **This info needs to be edited carefully for any step.**

 However, it is OK if you leave unused variables as is, since the script will ignore them.
-For instance, if you run a WGS analysis, the *panel\_dir* variable do not apply for the script but is OK if you leave there, since is silently ignored by the script.
+For instance, if you run a WGS analysis, the *panel\_dir* variable do not apply for the script but is OK if you leave it there, since it is silently ignored by the script.

 ### Some options

-The scripts has also some basic optional input options for do some testing in your sample,
+The scripts has also some basic input options to do some testing in your sample,

 ```bash
 ~/wespipe/myscript.pl -i project.init [-c subjects.list] [-m wgs] [-g] [-t]